Last updated: February 13, 2023

 As important as continuation patterns are, reversal patterns can be just as fruitful for investors.
 A double bottom penny stock chart pattern occurs when the price of a stock reaches the same low two times and then rallies back up.
 It usually looks like a “W” on a stock chart.

 Investors ideally want to enter their positions when the stock bounces back after reaching the second low.
-In addition, traders will keep watch on how the stock trades over the next few days to confirm an uptrend.
+In addition, traders will watch how the stock trades over the next few days to confirm an uptrend.

 Penny Stock Chart Pattern: Golden Cross